Hybrid choice model

 Hybrid choice models (HCMs) are extensions of classical discrete-choice models that combine what analysts can observe—prices, incomes and travel times—with what they cannot measure directly, such as attitudes, perceptions and habits.

 Unlike standard models, which recover preferences only from observed choices, an HCM links those choices to one or more latent variables—statistical constructs that represent psychological traits.
 Integrating such constructs into a random-utility framework improves both behavioural realism and predictive accuracy.

 Conceptual framework

 A typical HCM contains three interconnected blocks.
-Structural equations describe how latent variables depend on socio-economic characteristics and on one another; measurement equationsrelate each latent variable to survey indicators, creating a statistical bridge between unobserved attitudes and their noisy proxies; and a conventional choice model links both latent and manifest variables to the probability that an individual selects a particular alternative.
+Structural equations describe how latent variables depend on socio-economic characteristics and on one another; measurement equations relate each latent variable to survey indicators, creating a statistical bridge between unobserved attitudes and their noisy proxies; and a conventional choice model links both latent and manifest variables to the probability that an individual selects a particular alternative.
 Later work clarified identification conditions and introduced simulation-efficient estimators that scale to large data sets.